Heya, Thanks for visiting!

 • usb

 The Facedancer is a board to fuzz and emulate/prototype USB devices with host side python, PyUSB.
 Here is the official Facedancer21 page.
 It was masterminded by Travis Goodspeed and Sergey Bratus.
 The Facedancer21 is the 24th revision of the pcb.
-The Facedancer is not really avaiable pre-assembled for cheap so you will have to build your own.
+The Facedancer is not really available pre-assembled for cheap so you will have to build your own.
 You can buy a fully assembled version from this site but you don't get any SMD soldering practice and it costs about double.
 If you already have a board and need some help flashing it and emulating your first device, follow this guide.
 Tools: Soldering Iron Spool of Solder Flux (I used a flux pen) Tweezers Spool of desoldering Wick or Braid Multimeter for testing Helping hands Magnifying glass or something of the sorts Parts: You

 • facedancer